sillsdev/ptx2pdf/docs/documentation/snippets.md

 ## Add extra  TOC entries

 Additional TOC entries can be specified to appear before or after an automatic table of contents.
-As this is done by seting values that are used while `\ztoc` runs, it must occur *before* the call to ztoc:
+As this is done by setting values that are used while `\ztoc` runs, it must occur *before* the call to ztoc:

 ```tex